3willows/easyAffirmation/README.md

    - User presses 1 of 2 buttons at the bottom.
 A new tab opens, showing either:-
       - A printable affirmation
       - Backcksheet
+3. The formatting is meant to be sensible but not perfect.
+Users can further format with their preferred software.

 ## Schedule